 Section 3: Overview of the Architectural Design

 This section should entail the fundamental contents, how the software works, and the key design.
-It is also crucial to provide visual diagrams for the reader to understand better and practically.
+It is also crucial to provide visual diagrams for the reader to understand better, practically.

 The use of charts, pictures, etc., can really help readers understand better.